zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ---
-title: "Tracking NGINX Plus and NGINX App Protect Usage"
+title: "Track NGINX Plus and NGINX App Protect Usage"
 date: 2022-06-09T15:27:20-07:00
 # Change draft status to false to publish doc.
 draft: false
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "Learn how to set up NGINX Instance Manager to track the usage of your NGINX Plus and NGINX App Protect deployments.
-Subscribers to commercial plans, like the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program), are expected to report the number of NGINX Plus instances they use."
+description: "This guide will help you track and report your NGINX Plus and NGINX App Protect usage.
+You may be required to report this information if you are enrolled in a commercial plan such as [F5's Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program)."

 # Assign weights in increments of 100
 weight: 100